İsmet Güney

-İsmet Vehit Güney (15 July 1923 – 23 June 2009) was a Turkish Cypriot artist, cartoonist, teacher and painter.
+İsmet Güney (15 July 1923 – 23 June 2009) was a Turkish Cypriot artist, cartoonist, teacher and painter.
 He is best known as the designer of the modern flag of the Republic of Cyprus, the country's coat of arms and the original Cyprus lira in 1960.
 Güney's design was unique, as the Republic of Cyprus is the first country in the world to display a map on its flag.

 Biography

 Güney was born in 1923 in Limassol, Cyprus.
 He began painting while he was a student in high school.
 After graduating from the Teachers Training College, he started working as an arts teacher in 1948.

-From 1948 to 1977 he attended Lefkoşa Erkek Lisesi teaching Art and History.
-In 1956, he met artist Ibrahim Çallı and worked with him until 1960.
+From 1948 to 1977 he worked at Lefkoşa Erkek Lisesi teaching Art and History.
+In 1956, he met impressionist artist Ibrahim Çallı and worked with him until 1960.

 In 1947, Güney became the first Turkish Cypriot painter to open a solo art exhibition.
 Güney had many solo exhibitions as well as participating in group exhibitions both in Cyprus and abroad.
-In 1967, a scholarship enabled him to study at Belfast Queen's University's Stranmills College.
+In 1967, a scholarship enabled him to study at Queen's University Belfast Stranmills College.
 In 1986 he had a grand retrospective exhibition in Nicosia.
 Towards the end of his life he worked on graphics and color-separation.

 İsmet Güney died of cancer on 23 June 2009, at the age of 85.